Engineering

 Aleksandr noted we were sending one record at a time instead of using RecordBatches to stream multiple records at once.
 This change significantly improved memory usage.

-Aleksandr describes the implementation in his blogpost.
+Aleksandr describes the implementation in his blog post.

 S3 SDK's memory over-allocation #